jarrarhaider1214/docs/pages/user-guide/components/cloud-authorization-level/cloud-authorization-level.md

 Here are the permission required for GCP:

-- CloudPlex profile will be made using google application credentials.
+- CloudPlex profile will be made using Google Application Credentials.
 - Google Engine API should be enabled.
 - An Admin, Editor or Composer Worker role.
 - Region and zone.